discordjs/guide/guide/sharding/additional-information.md

 <branch version="12.x">

 ::: tip
 In version 12 [`client.shard`](https://discord.js.org/#/docs/main/stable/class/ShardClientUtil?scrollTo=ids) can hold multiple ids.
-If you use the default sharding manager the `.ids` array will only have one entry.
+If you use the default sharding manager, the `.ids` array will only have one entry.
 :::

 ```js